Does Xylitol Whiten Teeth?

 You see, xylitol works differently from sugar; while sugar fuels the growth of harmful bacteria in our mouths, xylitol does the opposite.
 It actually can't be metabolized by these bacteria which leads to a reduction in their growth and activity.

 This mechanism helps in lowering the risk of dental cavities and improving overall oral health.
 Further, xylitol's ability to neutralize acidity and maintain a neutral pH in the mouth supports the prevention of dental decay and cavities.
-That said, xylitol cannnot reverse cavities.
+That said, xylitol cannot reverse cavities.

 Since xylitol can be beneficial for our oral health, you should include it in your overall daily oral care routine, including brushing with xylitol toothpaste, flossing with expandable floss, and tongue scraping.